hyili/KoreHTTP/README.md

             - when recycling, master thread fetch the fd, and erase the entry from waiting_clients
             - ***this is not cache friendly, but need only one waiting_clients map, and 1 queue(for worker->master recycling)***
             - ***USE THIS FOR NOW***
+            - ***Edge-Trigger & Level-Trigger both may wake up the worker multiple times in a specific period of time, which would cause error on waiting_clients RACE condition***
+            - ***Use EpollOneShot Instead!***
+            - Suitable for non-consistent HTTP connection
     - epoll may have RACE issue => no such issue because of internal lock implementation
         - master-worker (write/remove) RACE issue
             - epoll's implementation includes a mutex lock between EPOLL_CTL_ADD, EPOLL_CTL_DEL, EPOLL_CTL_MOD